Md-Rubel-Ahmed-Rana/pupils-english-center-client/README.md

 ### Application Features

 + We provide world class service.
++ User information is most secured with firebase authentication.
 + This is an english environment.
 + Within 3 months you will be able talk around the world.
 + After completing IELTS we provide an international certificate.